nialdaly/data4bert_api/README.md

 # Data4BERT APIs

 Data4BERT backend API developed using AWS Lambda, API Gateway and Serverless Framework.
-This code was heavily influenced by [Serverless Stack].(https://serverless-stack.com/)
+This code was heavily influenced by [Serverless Stack](https://serverless-stack.com/).

-### Test Functions
+### API Testing

 To test each API using the following commands in the root directory;
 - create